 There’s no need to tough it out.

-Even the slight adjustment of an angle or body position may be the necessary thing to do so our body can be as comfortable as possible at that moment.
+A slight adjustment of an angle or body position may be the necessary thing to do.
+This way your body can be as comfortable as possible at that moment.

 6. An exercise can’t hurt us

-People will tell me they tried a certain exercise or even our gentle somatics exercises and hurt themself or say – “that exercise hurt me”.
+People will tell me they tried a certain exercise or even our gentle movements where they say.
+“That exercise hurt”.

-If we try to force our body (and it doesn’t have to be much of an effort), it can naturally react and pull itself back quickly since it will want to protect itself, especially if it is in an injured state or we’re early in healing.
+If we try to force our body (and it doesn’t have to take much of an effort), it can react.

 7. Imagination is the least effort